OHDSI/TheBookOfOhdsi/OhdsiAnalyticsTools.md

     - The interactive analysis platform ATLAS
     - The OHDSI Methods Libary R packages

-- Several stategies exist facilitating the deployment of the OHDSI tools.
+- Several strategies exist facilitating the deployment of the OHDSI tools.
 </div>\EndKnitrBlock{rmdsummary}